MichaelThessel/arduino-stoerbert/README.md

 To remind the user to turn of the device once the album has finished playing the player will sound a short beep every 5 minutes once the last album has played.

+# Mono mode

+To keep the player compact and reduce power consumption this has been designed to work with a single speaker.
+The Music Maker shield is configured to work in mono mode.
+You can connect your speaker to either of the 2 speaker ports.
+In case you want to build a stereo version you can simply remove these lines from player.cpp

+    // Enable mono mode
+    vs1053.sciWrite(VS1053_REG_WRAMADDR, 0x1e09);
+    vs1053.sciWrite(VS1053_REG_WRAM, 0x0001);